 Abstract

-OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
+OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 Framework.
 It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

-This specification only defines the endpoints and the associated message formats.
+This specification only defines the endpoints, the associated message formats, and the message exchange sequence.
+It can be used as a building block for defining actual protocol bindings such as OpenID Connect Standard, which is an OAuth 2.0 code and implicit flow binding.
 The actual use MUST be based on one of the companion protocol bindings specifications such as OpenID Connect Standard 1.0.

 Table of Contents